 - Co-location of task force members and agency partners is valuable.

 - Statewide task forces struggle more than local task forces with collaboration and service provision.

 - Half of the evaluated task forces reported that they may arrest a survivor as part of an investigation.
 Although it has since changed, law enforcement representatives said in the course of the research that they arrest survivors as part of a strategy to ensure their safety and create leverage for survivor cooperation in investigations.

-- Individuals who were investigated or arrested for human trafficking – both sex and labor – were disproportionately Black or African American (66% of suspects, compared with 14% of the general population).
+- Individuals who were investigated or arrested for human trafficking – both sex and labor – were disproportionately Black (66% of suspects, compared with 14% of the general population).
 It is unclear from the study why that was the case.